Dark blue underwear and 3 menstrual pads on a pink background

 May 29, 2021

 Ever wonder what that watery discharge coming from your vagina is?
 The first thing to know is that it's perfectly natural, and the substance and amount of discharge changes throughout the course of a month.
 Still, it's probably not something you want to bring up over Friday night pizza with your friends.
 That said, it's really important to understand what is and isn't typical vaginal discharge, since certain changes can be a clear sign of an STI or vaginal infection.
-Let's take a look at what's healthy, what isn't, and when you should make an appointment with your doctor.
+Let's take a look at what's healthy, what isn't, and when you should make an appointment with a medical provider.

 What Type of Discharge Is Normal?